pyeventsourcing/esdbclient/README.md

 When connecting to a "secure" server, you may also need to provide an SSL/TLS certificate as the value of the `root_certificates` constructor argument.
-If the server certificate is publicly signed, the root certificates may be picked up by the grpc package from a default location.
+If the server certificate is publicly signed, the root certificates of the certificate authority may be installed locally and picked up by the grpc package from a default location.
 The client uses the root SSL/TLS certificate to authenticate the server.
 For development, you can either use the SSL/TLS certificate of a self-signing certificate authority used to create the server's certificate.
 Or, when using a single-node cluster, you can just use the server certificate itself, getting the server certificate with the following Python code.

 ```python
 import ssl